 It is important to note that the primary purpose of planning enforcement is to remedy any breach of planning control which may have occurred, rather than to apply punitive measures to those responsible.
 In many cases, matters are resolved through a negotiated process and are either regulated through the granting of permission or the voluntary removal/cessation of the breach.

 We will make every effort to resolve the complaint without serving a formal enforcement notice.
 Where a breach cannot be resolved, and enforcement action is justified, a formal notice may be served.
-Notices take effect at least 28 days from date of service, during which time you have the right to appeal.
-After this, you have a period of time to comply with the notice.
-We have to specify the precise steps required to remedy the breach of control.
+Notices take effect at least 28 days from date of service, during which time the contravener has the right to appeal.
+If no appeal is logged after this period, the notice takes effect and steps, required by the notice, to remedy the breach of control now has to be carried out within the period specified for compliance.
 If the breach continues after this, we can take action through the courts as a criminal proceeding or take direct action to remedy the breach or both.

 The Enforcement Register